Full question:

 Answer:

-A Medallion Signature Guarantee is a special signature guarantee used in the transfer of securities.
-It is a guarantee by the transferring financial institution that the signature is genuine and the financial institution accepts liability for any forgery.
-Signature guarantees protect shareholders by preventing unauthorized transfers and possible investor losses.
-They also limit the liability of the transfer agent who accepts the certificates.
-They are offered through a financial firm like a broker, bank, or credit union that participates in one of the following Medallion Guarantee programs:
+A Medallion Signature Guarantee is a special guarantee used in transferring securities.
+It confirms that the signature is genuine and that the financial institution accepts liability for any forgery.
+This process protects shareholders from unauthorized transfers and potential losses.
+It also limits the liability of the transfer agent who accepts the certificates.
+Medallion Signature Guarantees are provided by financial firms, such as brokers, banks, or credit unions, that participate in programs like:

 This content is for informational purposes only and is not legal advice.
 Legal statutes mentioned reflect the law at the time the content was written and may no longer be current.
 Always verify the latest version of the law before relying on it.